sonjaheikkinen/mapGenerator/documentation/projectImplementation.md

 ### Saving maps and reading from file

-There should be an option for saving maps.
+It would be nice to have an option for saving maps.
 This would be easy to implement for example by looping trough map and writing a new line for every map into the file.
 For every cell the line should contain x coordinate, y coordinate, water, height, moisture and biome of the cell.
 A new file for every map would probably be the best solution.
 Reading a map file into to the program could be implemented the same way but backwars, as in reading every line and generating an array of MapCells based on the file.

 ## Sources